regmagik/id-me/README.md

 ``` json
   "homepage": "./",
 ```
+...but this caused other issues, because GH pages don't really support SPAs.

 For some reason, npm install did not update the `package-lock.json`, and `npm ci` command did not use the new `homepage`, so I switched to using `npm i` instead of `ci`.